Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Introduction

 \section{Introduction}

 Art has a rich history in co-evolution with the development of new technologies~\cite{etro2023history}.
 The advent of Artificial Intelligence (AI) tools used to create or assist in the creative process carries great potential utility for artists but also harbors the significant potential for harm to the art workforce and artistic and intellectual property.
 To examine this tension between utility and threat, we surveyed 459 artists about their views on AI-generated art.
+The survey results reveal the nuanced perspectives of artists on Generative AI.
+When the discussion is thorough and directly related to their art practice, it prevents their views from being reduced to a simplistic binary sentiment, which fails to represent the diversity of their field.
+By capturing artists' views through a survey, this method moves beyond anecdotal evidence and provides a counterbalance to third-party opinions as well as those of the Generative AI industry.

 Our study surveys artists' opinions on fair practices in the disclosure of artistic works in AI training models, ownership and rights of AI art derivatives, and fair compensation models.
 Future work will involve conducting long-form interviews with them to understand artists lived experiences.
 Our research questions for this study can be summarized as follows: RQ1: Do artists see AI models as a threat to art workers?; RQ2: Do artists see AI art models as a positive development in the field of art?; RQ3: What types of disclosure for the use of artwork to train an AI art model do artists consider fair?; RQ4: From an artist's perspective, who should own the derivative artwork created by AI art models?